- NRSA Postdoctoral Fellow, NIH Kirschstein, University of Chicago

 - Ph.D., Zoology, University of Florida, Gainsville

 - M.S., Biological Sciences, Florida Institute of Technology, Melbourne

 - B.S., Marine Biology, Texas A&M University, College Station

-In previous work we used inbred lines of Drosophila melanogaster artificially selected for large-and-small-egg size to examine the architecture of developing ovaries (organogenesis).
+In previous work we used inbred lines of Drosophila melanogaster artificially selected for large-and small-egg size to examine the architecture of developing ovaries (organogenesis).
 We also used whole-genome sequencing to identify candidate genes associated with egg size in the base populations from which these inbred lines were derived (Jha et al., 2015).
-This summer we intend to combine these approaches, moving from the population level to individual inbred fly lines, and using next-gen sequencing techniques to ask which of our candidates genes differ consistently in those lines selected for large vs. small-egg size.
+This summer we intend to combine these approaches, moving from the population level to individual inbred fly lines, and using next-gen sequencing techniques to ask which of our candidate genes differ consistently in those lines selected for large vs. small-egg size.